 - Wait for the scan to complete.

 - Restart the computer.
-Finally, try to access the drive now.
+Try to access the drive now.

-NOTE: The advanced scan can take some time to complete.
+NOTE: The advanced scan may take some time to complete.

-System File Checker can also be used for data error cyclic redundancy check fix.
-The checker finds the corrupted or damaged files and replaces them with new ones.
-This is mainly useful for external storage devices such as hard drives and SD cards.
-Hence, simply follow these steps:
+The system file checker finds the corrupted or damaged files and replaces them with new ones.
+This is useful for external storage devices, such as hard drives and SD cards.
+To run SFC Scan, follow these steps:

 - Connect the storage device to the system.

 - Go to the search option through the ‘Start’ menu.